Qfd/cryptionary/README.md

 [site](http://dogecoin.com/)
 [wikipedia](https://en.wikipedia.org/wiki/Dogecoin)

-Created as a parody of Bitcoin, with which it shares the same early code base with a few tweaked parameters (e.g. a 1 minute block time).
+Created as a parody of Bitcoin, with which it shares the same early code base with a few tweaked parameters (e.g. a 1 minute block time, utilization of Scrypt rather than SHA-256).
 Much scandal.

 ## Corda